 - Beware of the potential of lakeshore flooding on the southern end of the Great Lakes as far west as Chicago

-Also download some FREE topics from our IT’S A DISASTER! book about Evacuations, Flooding, Hurricanes and more … or download a 57-pg mini ebook in PDF at with Emergency Plan Checklists (including tips for pets and livestock), suggestions about assembling Home, Car or Office kits and more.
-And please share this post and PDFs with others.
+Also download a 60-pg free ebook in PDF at with Emergency Plan Checklists (including tips for pets and livestock), suggestions about assembling Home, Car or Office kits and more.
+And please share this data with others.

 Also visit your City or County web site to find a link to your Emergency Management, Emergency Services or Homeland Security office to stay current on latest updates.
 Some local and state offices offer text alerts or have Twitter accounts so you and your loved ones can stay current on warnings.